 The New Education Policy replaces the 34-year-old National Education Policy (NEP) that was formulated in 1986.
 The National Education Policy (NEP) was first formulated in 1986, and subsequently revised in 1992 and 1998.

 One of the most significant changes introduced by the New Education Policy is the transition from the traditional 10+2 education structure to a new 5+3+3+4 education system.
-The goal of the new system is to make education more flexible and all-encompassing, with a focus on basic skills, critical thinking, and life skills.
+The goal of this new system is to make education more flexible and all-encompassing, with a focus on basic skills, critical thinking, and life skills.

 #NEP2020 #NEP20 @NEP2020 @EduMinOfIndia pic.twitter.com/PYB0XebAvJ